lucienfradet/jdc-nextjs-wp-website/backend/wordpress/wp-content/plugins/mwb-bookings-for-woocommerce/README.txt

 Bookings for WooCommerce offers an easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc

 == Description ==
-**GET THE MOST RELIABLE SOLUTION FOR BUSINESSES LOOKING TO STREAMLINE THEIR BOOKING PROCESS.
-WITH WORDPRESS BOOKINGS PLUGIN YOU CAN START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS EFFORTLESSLY.
-SET BOOKINGS PEOPLE TYPE [ADULTS, KIDS AND OLDIES], MANAGE YOUR BOOKINGS WITH EASE BY UTILIZING THE LISTING CALENDAR AND REGULATING THE BOOKING DURATIONS.**

-In today's changing business environment, Booking service providers, from salons and consultants to healthcare, education, fitness, coaching, events, and personal services depend upon feature-rich, efficient booking systems with automated reminders, online payments, calendar sync, virtual sessions, and 24/7 scheduling to achieve their business goals.

-The [**WooCommerce Bookings**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro) plugin is a powerful plugin that enables store owners to create an online appointment booking system that allows them to turn their products into online WooCommerce booking solutions and make them available to customers for a set period of time.
+Incorporate the finest, dependable online booking system for your bookings based business, designed specifically for your WooCommerce store. [**WooCommerce Bookings**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro) is an all-in-one appointment scheduling plugin Motivated to facilitate and automate your booking operations directly within your WooCommerce store.
+It empowers business owners to transform standard products into fully bookable services making time slot reservations seamless, intuitive, and entirely customer-driven.

-You can now simply book time slots utilizing the WordPress booking plugin, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the WooCommerce Bookings plugin's capabilities.
+You can now simply book time slots utilizing the WordPress booking plugin, confirm/reject bookings, display reservations on calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the WooCommerce Bookings plugin's capabilities.

+== WooCommerce Bookings is the Perfect Solution for: ==

+* **Salons & Spas** – Admin can manage bookings and appointments for salons and spas also for other beauty treatments, different massages, nail art, and consultations with ease.
+You can create different bookable products for each one of them, as per service type.
+Each service type can have specific [time slots](https://demo.wpswings.com/bookings-for-woocommerce-pro/product/spa-services/?utm_source=wpswings-bookings-org&utm_medium=referral&utm_campaign=bookings-demo), durations, and pricing, ensuring your clients can easily book their desired appointments.

+* **Fitness Trainers & Gyms** – Our Bookings Plugin is compatible with the WooCommerce subscriptions plugin, which gives you the power of creating subscription-based booking products for your fitness classes, personal training sessions, and Gym memberships.

+* **Healthcare Providers** – Utilize the functionality of the WooCommerce booking plugin and set booking time slots - [24 hours or AM/PM](https://docs.wpswings.com/bookings-for-woocommerce/?utm_source=wpswings-bookings-org&utm_medium=referral&utm_campaign=documentation#product-data-settings-2), and schedule doctor’s appointments, therapy sessions, and consultations.

+* **Consultants & Coaches** – Administrators can [integrate Google Calendar](https://docs.wpswings.com/bookings-for-woocommerce/?utm_source=wpswings-bookings-org&utm_medium=referral&utm_campaign=documentation#general-settings-36), which allows clients to book appointments for consultations, coaching sessions, or workshops.

+* **Event Organizers** – Admin managers can easily offer confirmations for booking requests made by customers, as well as easy booking cancellations.
+This enables users to book tickets for events or reserve spots for workshops, seminars, and conferences.

 [**WordPress Booking plugin Demo**](https://demo.wpswings.com/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=frontend-demo) | [**Documentation for booking for WooCommerce**](https://docs.wpswings.com/bookings-for-woocommerce/?utm_source=wpswings-bookings-doc&utm_medium=bookings-org-page&utm_campaign=bookings-doc)